dword1511/onewire-over-uart/README.md

 ![Schematics](docs/pp2od_tt.png "Original version")

-Also a simplified version is available:
+A simplified version is available:

 ![Schematics](docs/pp2od_rd.png "Simplified version")

+If you are sure your UART host has open-drain outputs, simply tie TX and RX together as mentioned by *vbranimir*.
-Resistors can vary from 200ohm to 20kohm.
-Transistors can be BJTs or MOSFETs.
+Transistors can either be BJTs or MOSFETs.
 The diode used in the simplified version should be fast and has a low forwarding voltage.
 1N4148 is known to work.